 One tip that will save the automatic suspension of your driving privileges from the alleged DUI conduct is for you or your attorney to request a DMV Hearing within 10 days from the date that you are arrested, cited or otherwise from the alleged DUI conduct.
 This request will result in an automatic stay of that suspension of your driving privileges until the results and/or outcome of that DUI DMV Hearing.
 The Hearing does not guarantee that your driving privileges will remain, but it does mean that there is at very least a delay in that suspension until a finding is reached by the DMV Hearing Officer from the alleged DUI conduct.

-If you were arrested or cited for a DUI contact The Law Offices of Bryan R. Kazarian today for a free consultation, before it’s too late.
+If you were arrested or cited for a DUI contact The Law Offices of Bryan R. Kazarian today for a consultation, before it is too late.